Cedar Ridge Raiders Invitational

 Yes, add me to the email chain.
 My email is Bixba@eanesisd.net.

 LD - I guess I'm an old school LD judge.
 I expect to be able to identify your Value and Criterion and that is the lens by which I weigh the round.
 I do not vote for Disclosure Theory, Contact Theory, Dress Code Theory, etc. Please debate the topic; that is where I will vote.
 Therefore, I will vote on Topicality if the Aff is proven not to be Topical.
 Clash is key, so be sure to directly attack and answer arguments.
-If you spread, you must be intelligible; if I cannot understand you, I cannot vote for you.
+Please do NOT spread.
+You must be intelligible; if I cannot understand you, I cannot vote for you.
 I will give one verbal request for you to be "clear", and if you are still incomprehensible I will close my laptop or drop my pen to nonverbally indicate to you that I have stopped flowing.
-Evidence sharing is not "off the clock" and will count toward prep and/or speaking time.
+Have all evidence you plan to read up on your computer.
+If you take your time sharing evidence when requested, that is free prep time for your opponent, and I do not expect them to stop prepping while you find the card(s) to send.
 Of course, remember to be a good competitor and treat your opponents with respect.
 Disrespect toward your opponent will cost you speaker points.
+While I was a debater in high school and college and I've coached for two decades now, treat me like maybe a step up from Lay Judge.
+I want you to fully and completely state your positions in a comprehensible manner.

 PF - I see PF as a watered down CX debate minus the Plan Text, if I'm being honest.
 So, see the paradigm for CX above please.